Rock Kids Baptism

 Rock Kids Baptism Class

-Our Rock Kids Baptism class is a pre-requisite for 2nd-5th grade children to be baptized through the Rock.
-The class is for kids who have accepted Christ as their Savior and desire to be baptized.
-We will discuss salvation, baptism, and how children can begin to grow in their Christian walk.
+Our Rock Kids Baptism class is a pre–requisite for children who want to be baptized through the Rock.
+The class is for kids who have accepted Christ as their Lord and Savior and desire to be baptized.
+We will discuss salvation, and baptism, and asses a child's readiness and understanding of baptism.

 What is baptism?